Digital Forensics & Incident Response Consultant - UK & Remote - £60,000 to £80,000 + bonus (5%) + allowance (£4,500)

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in incident response and cybersecurity.
-Emphasise your hands-on experience managing incidents and any certifications you hold, such as CREST or GIAC.
+Use specific examples that demonstrate your hands-on experience managing and investigating incidents, as well as your understanding of networks and operating systems.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for cybersecurity and your understanding of the role.
-Mention specific experiences where you've successfully managed cyber incidents and how you can contribute to the team.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for cybersecurity and your desire to work with a leading consultancy.
+Mention any relevant certifications you hold and how they align with the key requirements of the role.

 How to prepare for a job interview at LT Harper - Cybersecurity Recruitment